Fumitory: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The bioactive compounds in fumitory exert their physiological effects through various mechanisms:

 1. Antioxidant Properties: Fumitory contains powerful antioxidants in the form of flavonoids, phenolic acids, and alkaloids.
-They reduce oxidative stress and safeguard cells by neutralizing damaging free radicals in the body.
+They reduce oxidative safeguard cells by neutralizing damaging free radicals in the body.

 1. Anti-Inflammatory Effects: Alkaloids and phenolic chemicals found in fumitory have anti-inflammatory effects.
 By preventing the synthesis of pro-inflammatory chemicals like prostaglandins and cytokines, they lessen inflammation and its accompanying symptoms.